crystalbit/node-sberbank-acquiring/README.md

 provide only orderId or orderNumber. returns null if order not exists or number status (see sberbank docs)

-be careful that the result can be null if the order not exists and also it can be 0 if the order is REGISTERED_BUT_NOT_PAID, use === to check.
+be careful that the result can be null if the order doesn't exist and also it can be 0 if the order is REGISTERED_BUT_NOT_PAID, use === to check.

 Getting order info:
 ```javascript